kerim325/SIP_Tutorials/README.md

 Dependencies:
  > This exercises are made in ipython notebook, however, they can also be used in any common IDEs.
-To set up your python for this tasks, please run run `make install`
+To set up your python for this tasks, please run run `make install`, or inside the jupyter environment, run the `init.ipynb` file.
+This will install all required packages in the `requirements.txt` file.

- - open `notebook.ipynb` and complete exercises
+ Open the `SIP_SS23_Convoilution-DFT_Tutorials.ipynb` and complete tasks

- Continue
+ Best